mythz/spirals/README.md

 Spirals is a good example showing how easy it is to create .NET Core Desktop Web Apps utilizing HTML5's familiar and simple development model to leverage advanced Web Technologies like SVG in a fun, interactive and live development experience.

+To start install the dotnet `app` global tool:

+    $ dotnet tool install -g app

-To start let's create a folder for our app called `spirals` and initialize and empty Web App with `app init`:
+Then create a folder for our app called `spirals` and initialize and empty Web App with `app init`:

     $ md spirals
     $ cd spirals && app init